 - Click the [Create] button

 After clicking [Create], you will be redirected back to the CloudFormation page.
-If you do not see your new stack in the stack table, refresh the page.
+If you do not see your new stack in the table, refresh the page.
 Select your stack to see the event log as it is being created.
-When the stack is CREATE-COMPLETE, select the Outputs tab located below the stack table.
+When the stack is CREATE-COMPLETE, integration of both CloudTrail and Config for a single account is complete.
+If you consolidate CloudTrail logs in one S3 bucket, no additional CloudTrail configuration is required.